 - Cheetah Mobile somehow remains influential.

-If you’d like to learn about other Android apps, you should read our guide on the best Android apps not in the Play Store.
+If you’d like to learn about other Android apps, have a look at our guide on the most essential Android apps that work offline .